-One of the intentions, when I started writing my blog, was to share few of my insights so that if someone is going through something similar, it might help them get some clarity or even a perspective.
+One of the intentions, when I started writing my blog, was to share few insights so that if someone is going through something similar, it might help them get some clarity or even a perspective.
 Today I wish to share how I discovered ways to stay committed to any action I decide.

 I am not feeling motivated!